denisdefreyne/d-mark/README.md

 It is aimed at being able to write semantically meaningful text without limiting itself to the semantics provided by HTML or Markdown.

+## Usage

+Section pending.

+## Samples

+The `samples/` directory contains some sample D★Mark files.
+They can be converted to HTML by running the `scripts/translate-to-html.rb` Ruby script, passing in the name of the file.
+The resulting HTML will be printed to standard output.
+For example:

+    ruby scripts/translate-to-html.rb samples/identifiers-and-patterns.dmark

+## Format

 _D★Mark_ knows two constructs:

 * Block-level elements.
 For example: